der-carnivore/BingAds-docs/BingAds/scripts/reference/ExpandedTextAdBuilder.md

 ### Returns:
 |Type|Description|
 |-|-
-[ExpandedTextAdBuilder](./ExpandedTextAdBuilder)|Ad builder with the specified final URL.
+[ExpandedTextAdBuilder](./ExpandedTextAdBuilder)|Ad builder with the specified mobile final URL.

 ## <a name="withpath1~string-path1~"></a>withPath1(String path1)
 Sets the first path of the display URL of this new expanded text ad to the specified value.